-Galls made by made by aphids, adelgids, phylloxerans, psyllids, and midges occur on many different plants.
+Galls made by aphids, adelgids, phylloxerans, psyllids, and midges occur on many different plants.
 Galls are abnormal growths of plant tissue induced by insects and other organisms.
-Gall-making parasites release growth-regulating chemicals as they feed, causing adjacent plant tissues to form a gall.
-The parasite then develops within the relative security of the gall.
-Most are harmless to trees, but a few are pests.
+Gall-making parasites release growth-regulating chemicals as they feed, causing adjacent plant tissues to distort and form a gall.
+The parasite feeds and develops within the relative security of the gall.
+Most of these parasites and their galls are harmless to trees and plants, but a few are pests.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.

 Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and local governments.
 Its programs and employment are open to all, regardless of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, military status, or any other basis protected by law.